diwashrestha/diwashrestha/content/posts/Interactive_Visualization_Plotly_ggplot.md

 [GGplot2](https://ggplot2.tidyverse.org/) is powerfull visualization package based on [The grammar of graphics](https://www.springer.com/gp/book/9780387245447) and part of [Tidyverse](https://www.tidyverse.org/).
 It is easy to use and powerful to create any type of visualization.
 The problem is it can only make beautiful static visualization.

 [Plotly](https://plotly.com/r/) is a free opensource library for interactive visualization.
-Plotly can convert the high-quality ggplot graphs to interactive graphs .We will use plotly along with ggplot2 to create beautiful interactive visualization.
+Plotly can convert the high-quality ggplot graphs to interactive graphs.
+We will use plotly along with ggplot2 to create beautiful interactive visualization.

 At First we will create a static visualization with ggplot2 and then make the ggplot graph interactive with plotly package.
 We will use data about [Nobel Prize](https://www.nobelprize.org/) winner to create the visualization.